College Application Deadlines For Fall 2022 You Should Know About

 Early Action Deadlines

 Early action deadlines give students the opportunity to apply and find out if they have been accepted, before the regular admissions begin.
 Most colleges set November as the early action dates every year.
 However, you must check with the school of choice for the exact dates.
 If you apply during this period, you can expect to hear from the college by December.
-This route is great if you’re looking to keep your options open and would like to apply to other colleges as well.
+Early action gives you a higher chance of acceptance; you have a decision earlier in the year and can plan accordingly.
 It allows you to compare the colleges you’ve been admitted to and therefore, make a well-informed decision.
 The national response deadline is May 1, which gives you enough time to commit to the best option.

 One of the other results from applying in the early action slot is deferment.
 This would imply that your application would be sent to the regular decision applicant pool.
 Although deferment isn’t what we’re looking for, if this does happen, it gives you a chance to get in touch with the admissions committee.
 This will aid in improving the application which in turn may increase your chances of getting in through the regular decision slot.